 Reasons to avoid

 Another budget-friendly pick, but the Motorola Moto G Stylus 5G just starts to nudge the price point into that middle range.
-With that enormous battery and a pretty decent chip under the hood, the Moto G Stylus is a surprising pick that performs pretty well under pressure.
+With a pretty decent chip under the hood, the Moto G Stylus is a surprising pick that performs pretty well across the board no matter what you want your phone to do.

 Microsoft Surface Duo 2